Ed Lauter: Death

-On October 16, 2013, two weeks before his 75th birthday, Lauter died of mesothelioma, a rare form of cancer, having been diagnosed five months earlier in May.
+On October 16, 2013, Lauter died of mesothelioma, at the age of 74.

 Following his death, Lauter's family filed a wrongful death lawsuit against many well-known broadcasting, automotive, and manufacturing companies for exposing Lauter to asbestos, which led to his death.
 The suit alleges that Lauter was exposed to asbestos at various movie studios and location sets over his 40-year career as an actor in Los Angeles.
 The lawsuit remains pending as of late 2020.

 Married five times, he is survived by his fifth wife, Mia Lauter, and his four children from previous marriages.
 He continued to work until a few months before his death, completing roles in several films still to be released after his death.